ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 2. The Registration officer collects these documents from individual and scans them
 1. The scan and upload works in such a way that copy of documents is not saved in system or any external device.
 1. The scanner scans the documents and upload them to the registration client machine
-1. The following parameters should be met while document upload
+1. The following parameters will be met while uploading document
    * System lists various document categories as configured by admin
    * For each document category, system enables selection of the list of valid documents
    * The System does not allow user to upload more than one document per category